© 2005 – 2018

 Although investigators did not have a cause of death, Uhlmeyer said they believed foul play was involved.
 They also believed the main suspect was the now deceased Benjamin Biggs.

-Elizabeth Syperda’s family is convinced she was murdered by her estranged husband, Michael Syperda, whom they described as dangerous and violet.
-Michael Syperda was arrested and charged with domestic abuse not long after his wife disappeared; the arrest was in connection to a violent confrontation he’d had with his wife and her roommate one month before Elizabeth vanished.
+Liz’s family remained convinced she was murdered by her estranged husband, Michael Syperda, whom they described as dangerous and violent.
+Michael Syperda was arrested and charged with domestic abuse not long after his wife disappeared; the arrest was in connection to a violent confrontation he’d had with his wife and her roommate one month before Liz vanished.

 Jackie Leigh Douthart was born August 19, 1986 in Keosauqua, Iowa, the daughter of Joseph Douthart and Tammy Marie Walker.